trello-archive/hearsay/README.md

 ### Discrete Signals

 Discrete signals do not send events immediately, but only when a value becomes available.
-You can't discrete continuous signals with `.get()` or `.sample()`.
+You can't invoke `.get()` or `.sample()` on discrete signals.

 Example: click events.